mia-platform/documentation/docs/tutorial/rest_api/quick_rest_api.md

 ![Open save modal the CRUD collection](img/MongoDB-Collection-open-save-modal.png)

 By clicking on "Save configuration", a modal will appear.
-Here you can insert your
+Here you can insert a message specifying what has been modified and save the new version.
 ![Save the CRUD collection](img/MongoDB-Collection-save.png)

 :::warning